Rakuncuk/rFive/ui/README.md

         })
     })
 ```

-> You can call this event by using the `_NUI` function from the LUA client.
+> You can call this event by using the `_NUI` function from the Lua client.
 > Here is an example:

 ```lua
     _NUI('testEvent', 'testArg1', 2, {testArg = '3'})
 ```